Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees: Controller Synthesis

 \section{Controller Synthesis}

-In this section we present a procedure to synthesize a neural network controller that, in feedback with the plant in \eqref{eq:plant}, guarantees closed-loop dissipativity, and maximizes a reward.
-First, we derive a matrix inequality that is equivalent to that used in Lemma~\ref{lemmma:static-iqc-dissipativity} but is affine in variables corresponding to the controller variables, storage function, and controller nonlinearity IQC multiplier.
+In this section we present a procedure to synthesize a neural network controller that guarantees closed-loop dissipativity when in feedback with the plant design model in \eqref{eq:plant}, and maximizes a reward in the training environment.
+First, we derive a matrix inequality that is equivalent to that used in Lemma~\ref{lemma:static-iqc-dissipativity} but is affine in variables corresponding to the controller variables, storage function, and controller activation function IQC multiplier.
+This matrix inequality uses the plant design model.
 Second, we present a constrained reinforcement learning procedure to train the controller to maximize reward, while using the dissipativity LMI to ensure dissipativity.
+The environment used for training need not be the same as the plant design model; it can be a higher fidelity simulation or even the real system.

-This controller synthesis problem can be posed as finding the controller $K$ that solves the optimization problem
+This controller synthesis problem can be posed as finding the controller $K$ that solves the optimization problem,

 where the expectation is taken over a distribution of disturbance signals and of initial plant states.
-This is the typical statement of a reinforcement learning problem \cite{suttonReinforcementLearningIntroduction2020} with the addition of the dissipativity constraint.
+This is the typical statement of a reinforcement learning problem \citep{suttonReinforcementLearningIntroduction2020} with the addition of the dissipativity constraint.
 The expected reward is maximized over disturbances and initial plant states seen during training, subject to the controller satisfying a dissipativity constraint.

-We now begin developing the closed-loop dissipativity condition to apply to the controller.
-Following the result of Lemma~\ref{lemmma:dynamic-iqc-dissipativity}, we assume in this section that the plant has been extended and transformed such that it is in the form of \eqref{eq:plant} where $\Delta_p$ satisfies a static IQC.
+Following Lemma~\ref{lemma:dynamic-iqc-dissipativity}, we assume the plant design model has been extended and transformed to the form of \eqref{eq:plant} where $\Delta_p$ satisfies a static IQC.
 We form the closed-loop system of the plant and controller:\

-where $x = ^\top$, $v = ^\top$, $w = ^\top$, and $\Delta: \B{v} \mapsto ^\top$.
+where $x = ^\top$, $v = ^\top$, $w = ^\top$, and $\Delta: \boldsymbol{v} \mapsto ^\top$.
 The matrices $A, \dots, D_{e d}$ are expressed in terms of the plant and controller matrices, and are affine in the controller matrices.
 The expansions of these variables can be found in Appendix~\ref{appendix:closed-loop-expansion}.
 The combined uncertainty $\Delta$ satisfies the static IQC defined by $M$ defined as